• Skip to primary navigation

 • Parsley - Parsley and mushrooms are great combination.
 Other herbs you could use include coriander (cilantro), chives or basil.

-How to make a Mushroom Omelette - step by step
+How to Make a Mushroom Omelette - Step by Step

-One: Crack the eggs in to bowl and add the milk and salt and pepper and lightly whisk.
+One: Crack the eggs into bowl and add the milk and salt and pepper and lightly whisk.

 A white bowl containing four cracked eggs.

-Two: Slice the mushrooms in to thin slices.
+Two: Slice the mushrooms into thin slices.

 A plate full of sliced mushrooms.